This page provides up-to-date information regarding the Somerset County Health Department’s response to the COVID-19 public health emergency.

 cdc

-Md dept. of health
+MARYLAND depARTMENT of health

 what is covid-19?

-The novel-coronavirus is a respiratory disease.
-The outbreak began in China is caused by a virus known as the 2019 Novel Coronavirus (COVID-19).
 Symptoms include mild to severe respiratory illness with a fever, cough, and difficulty breathing.
-Information and numbers of confirmed cases changes rapidly.
+Information and numbers of confirmed cases changed rapidly.

 what are the symptoms of covid-19?